Jeffrey S. Zollinger, DO

 He lives in Reno with his wife and two young children and enjoys hiking and skiing with them.

 Dr. Muir speaks Spanish fluently, which he learned after spending two years living in Veracruz, Mexico, from 1998-2000 while serving a mission for his church.
-He has participated in international medical work in the Dominican Republic, Peru, and Costa Rica.
+He has participated in international medical work in the Dominican Republic, Peru, Costa Rica, and Guatemala.
 His undergraduate degree from Brigham Young University was in Latin American Studies.

 - G. Keith Stillwell Memorial Award for Outstanding Resident Research – Mayo Clinic Department of Physical Medicine and Rehabilitation – 2012